Talking with child

 If you have not started in personal therapy, then you should, as a minimum, have an understanding about the importance of personal psychoanalysis for undertaking psychoanalytic work.
 This includes thinking about yourself and your own readiness for what this might entail, in terms of the exploration of your own conscious and unconscious thoughts and feelings.

-This can feel quite challenging; thinking about managing your own anxiety or other responses is often a part of the process, for all applicants.
-It is a challenging part of psychoanalytic working as you have to think about and manage one’s own responses and anxieties.
+This can feel quite challenging; thinking about managing your own anxiety or other responses is often a part of the process for all applicants.
+It is a challenging part of psychoanalytic working as you have to think about and manage your own responses and anxieties.
 If needed, we encourage you to contact us, so we can help with thinking about this.

 We will need to assess candidates’ suitability for training, on the basis that you can demonstrate that you have the requirements for clinical training, which includes being ready to take part in and learn from personal psychoanalysis.
 This will be explored as part of the recruitment and selection process for new trainees.